Beyond Comoving Volume: Horizon Flux and Matter Creation in Modified Cosmology from the Unified First Law of Thermodynamics: Introduction

 According to recent observational bounds from \cite{Schiavone2026}, particle creation models align with data only when the produced component has an equation of state $w<-1/3$, ruling out pressureless cold dark matter ($w=0$) as an explanation for cosmic acceleration.
 Crucially, however, such analysis neglects the contribution of the apparent horizon.
 By incorporating this thermodynamic element, our formulation adheres to the fundamental objective of the matter creation framework: to explain the observed cosmic acceleration without relying on exotic matter contributions.
 As our analysis will demonstrate, pressureless cold dark matter can consistently account for an accelerated expansion of the universe at late times.\\

 The work is organized as follows: In Section \ref{sec: level2}, we review the entropic derivation of the Friedmann equations in a flat FLRW spacetime, and in Section \ref{sec:matt} we address how matter content can be incorporated into this framework.
 Section \ref{sec:creation} is devoted to examining the role of matter creation within this setting, where we determine the corresponding thermodynamic description of the model using horizon-flux-corrected expressions.
 Finally, in Section \ref{sec:final}, we present the conclusions of the study.
+Appendix \ref{sec:app} is dedicated to assessing the physical viability of our framework.
+By employing the cosmic chronometers dataset, we reconstruct some key model quantities within the Gaussian Processes approach.
 Throughout this work, we adopt natural units where $G=c=M_{\rm{pl}}=1$ and the following sign convention $(- + + \,+)$.